Arthur Jones (American football): Baltimore Ravens

-Jones was drafted by the Baltimore Ravens in the fifth round (157th overall) in the 2010 NFL Draft.
+Jones was selected by the Baltimore Ravens in the fifth round of the 2010 NFL draft with the 157th overall pick.
 He was signed to a three-year deal on June 21, 2010.
-During his rookie season in 2010, Jones played 2 games without recording a single stat.
+During his rookie season, Jones played 2 games without recording a single stat.
 Jones saw an increased role in the 2011 season by playing 14 games with one start, making 20 tackles.
 During the 2012 season, Jones had 4.5 sacks in the regular season.
 The Ravens advanced to Super Bowl XLVII for the second time in franchise history against the San Francisco 49ers.
-In that game, Jones registered a fumble recovery as well as a key sack on 49ers Quarterback Colin Kaepernick.
-The Ravens ended up winning the game 34–31, earning Jones his first Super Bowl Ring.

-In 2013, Jones played 14 games (started 13) with 4 sacks on 53 tackles.
+In that game, Jones registered one fumble recovery as well as a key sack of 49ers quarterback Colin Kaepernick.
+The Ravens ended up winning the game 34–31, earning Jones his first and only Super Bowl ring.
+In 2013, Jones played 16 games (started 6) with 4.5 sacks on 27 solo tackles.

 Indianapolis Colts

 On March 11, 2014, Jones signed a 5-year contract with the Indianapolis Colts, worth more than $30 million.
 During his first season with the Colts in 2014, Jones played 9 games (started 3) with 1.5 sacks and a forced fumble on 34 tackles.
 On September 5, 2015, Jones was placed on injured reserve for an ankle injury.

 Jones was suspended the first four games of the 2016 season for violating the league's policy on performance-enhancing drugs.
 After returning from his suspension, Jones started all eight games he appeared in and tallied 30 tackles before being placed on injured reserve on December 19, 2016, with a groin injury.
 On March 24, 2017, Jones was released by the Colts.